neoceph/Cpp_development_framework/readme.md

     - execute configure .sh with `./configure.sh`.
 You may need to change executable permission with `chmod +x configure.sh`
     - compile the code `make -j $(nproc)`.
 The  `$(nproc)` part of the code identifies the number of cpus and use all of them to compile the code.
 3. From within the build directory issue `cpack` command to create installer.
 All the .sh, .tar.gz, and .tar.Z files are the installer in different format.
-4. Creating rpm will require an rpmbuild executable.
-To get rpm installed issue `sudo apt-get install rpm`
-5. Creating NSIS will require an nsis executable.
-In Ubuntu-10=8.04 nsis installer through .deb might be required.
-The installation file could be found [here](http://ftp.de.debian.org/debian/pool/main/n/nsis/nsis-common_3.08-2_all.deb).
-It might also require a dependency on nsis-common which can be downloaded from [here](http://ftp.de.debian.org/debian/pool/main/n/nsis/nsis-common_3.08-2_all.deb).
-The debian packages are searched and found on the website [here](https://debian.pkgs.org/).
-Installation of .deb package is done using the command `sudo dpkg -i DEB_PACKAGE_NAME`

 ## Changing the name of the project
 - Project name needs to be changed in two places